AH-SH-27/miniecomtest/README.md

 **Notes**
 All required files and .env are included in the project.
+The app has a default admin account with
+email: test@gmail.com
+password: aA@123456789
+For quick testing

 For issues or feedback, feel free to reach out!